eusoubrasileiro/netpkt_vidcls/python/Classification.md

 1. Is there packets?
 2. Identify all clients that had traffic of packets during this period
-3. Identify client with most activity
-   1. Register server ips on these packets
-4. **Assume that this client represents the traffic of this window**
-   1. Bold assunption but proved valid by classifier + training data
+3. For each client register the server ips

-5. With the packet data create features and windowed features:
+4. With the packet data create features and windowed features:
    - Some the features are bellow look `feature_creation.py` for more details
       - calculate average upload speed for specific client
       - calculate average download speed for specific client